Crop Rotation, grow your own vegetables

 Layout of your garden

 On the basis of most crops that are grown and the area they occupy in the average vegetable garden, we come to six main groups.
-Please see the diagram below.
-Within these main groups we have grouped a number of families.
-But if you want to do it right, you have to take the families as a basis.
 Below an overview of the families within the main groups.
 If you grow fewer main groups or families, the crop cultivation can also be shorter than 6 years.

 Determine which vegetables you want to grow and put the bags with seed and planting material together per family.
 Then put the families together based on the main groups.
 Then consider how much area of your garden you want to use for which crop.
 If you only grow a few important crops, you can return more frequently to the same piece of land.

 Less known is the combined cultivation.
 In combination cultivation, you also keep an eye on which crops are best placed next to each other.
 A crop can be less attractive for a disease or plague caused by a neighboring crop.
-When you do this intensively, there may be a considerable variety of strips in your garden.
-More about good neighbours you can find in this webshop under protection.
+When you do this intense, there may be a considerable variety of strips in your garden.
+More about good neighbors you can find in this webshop under ‘Neighbors’.